rodolfo-arg/Gentleman.Dots/PLAN.md

 - Validate changes with `nix flake check` and a fresh `home-manager switch` where possible.
 - Keep docs simple and front‑loaded: installation first, maintenance later.

+## Preferences: Prompt & Terminal

+- Starship must look identical inside and outside tmux.
+  - Export `STARSHIP_CONFIG=$HOME/.config/starship.toml` in shell init.
+  - Propagate `STARSHIP_CONFIG` into tmux via `update-environment`.
+  - Use truecolor in tmux (`terminal-overrides` for `xterm-256color` and `tmux-256color`).

+- Ghostty + tmux resizing should feel native.
+  - Ghostty: free resize (no step-resize) and balanced padding.
+  - tmux: `aggressive-resize on`, `focus-events on`, and `allow-rename off` to reduce flicker.
+  - Prefer top status bar to keep visual alignment with editor.

+### Tmux Autostart

+- Interactive shells auto‑start tmux if available and not already inside tmux.
+- Opt‑out by exporting `TMUX_DISABLE_AUTOSTART=1` before launching the shell.
+- VS Code integrated terminal is excluded automatically.

 ## Validation Checklist (for releases)

 - Fresh macOS (Intel/ARM) with Git + Homebrew or Ghostty present.